-- a) Name - b) Address - c) Tax Identification Number (TIN) (for Specified US Persons, where available) - d) Date of birth and National Insurance Number (for Specified UK Persons, where available) - e) The account number or functional equivalent - f) The name and Global Intermediary Identification Number of the Reporting Financial Institution. - g) The account balance or value as of the end of the calendar year or other appropriate period (except for Cash Value Insurance Contracts, Purchased Life Annuities and some Deferred Annuities - see [19.1.4 to 19.1.6]).
+- a) Name - b) Address - c) Tax Identification Number (TIN) (for Specified US Persons, where available) - d) Date of birth and National Insurance Number (for Specified UK Persons, where available) - e) Name, address and TIN (if any) of the entity - f) The account number or functional equivalent - g) The name and Global Intermediary Identification Number of the Reporting Financial Institution. - h) The account balance or value as of the end of the calendar year or other appropriate period (except for Cash Value Insurance Contracts, Purchased Life Annuities and some Deferred Annuities - see [19.1.4 to 19.1.6]).